WYCKOFF CO./EAGLE HARBOR

 - Eagle Harbor Sediment.
 In spring 2016, EPA proposed additional cleanup actions to address contamination remaining in the beaches adjacent to the former Wyckoff wood treating facility.
 EPA's preferred remedy includes excavation and capping.
 EPA’s proposed cleanup plan was released for public comment April - June 2016.
 EPA is now considering public comments, and will issue a final cleanup decision in late 2017.

 - Wyckoff wood treating facility soil and groundwater.
 EPA is proposing additional cleanup actions to address contamination remaining in the soil and groundwater.
 EPA’s preferred remedy includes a mix of technologies applied in two phases.
 The primary technology in Phase 1 would solidify the contamination in place by mixing wet cement into the soil.
 Contamination would also be extracted through additional groundwater wells, and air would be injected in the groundwater to help naturally occurring bacteria break down the contaminants.
 The EPA will monitor the groundwater after Phase I. Monitoring results will determine whether additional cleanup actions are needed in Phase 2.
 EPA’s proposed cleanup plan was released for public comment April-June 2016.
-EPA is now considering public comments, and will issue a final cleanup decision in late 2017
+EPA is now considering public comments, and will issue a final cleanup decision in early 2018.

 What Is the Current Site Status?